iamagarre/BadExclusions/README.md

 The tool was developed using Visual Studio Community 2022.
 You also need to install dirent.h library to be able to compile the code.

 # Update July 2023
-I did a small update of the tool to fix some issues with some AV/EDR.
+I did a small update of the tool to fix issues with some AV/EDR.

 ![Screenshot](Img/Exclusions.png)
 ![Screenshot](Img/Results.png)